Crockpot Brunswick Stew

 - Cook.
 Cover and slow cook for 6-7 hours on high or 10-12 hours on low.

 - Shred.
 Once the pork is fork-tender, remove the bone and bay leaf.
 Shred the pork chunks into the stew.

-Get the Full (Printable) Crock Pot Brunswick Stew Recipe Below
+Get the Full (Printable) Crockpot Brunswick Stew Recipe Below.
+Enjoy!

 The meat choice is up to you, but we definitely recommend pulled pork, chicken, or beef.
-Use any or all!
+Use any or all three!

-Pack it in a zip bag or airtight container and freeze for 3-6 months.
+Pack it in a freezer zip bag or airtight container and freeze for up to 3-6 months.

 This recipe is pretty thick.
-However, you can add cornflour or cornstarch to thicken the broth of your Brunswick Stew!
+However, you can always make it thicker by adding cornflour or cornstarch to the broth of your Brunswick Stew!

 More Meaty Comfort Foods